Health Care

 While a professor at the Indiana University School of Medicine, Miller founded a group called Not 1 More, to advocate for Black maternal health.
 “My mantra is that we must do whatever we can to prevent just one more death.”
 She says she has family members who have come close to death during pregnancy or childbirth.
 The trauma of those experiences was “significant.”

-The ECHO program launched as a one-year pilot at the University of Indiana in 2023.
-Originally called the Minority Maternal Health ECHO, the program covered a range of topics and attracted about 50 to 60 participants every month, including clinicians as well as doulas, case managers, midwives, social workers, professionals from nonprofits, and researchers doing work in health disparities.
+Indiana University launched the one-year pilot program in 2023.
+Originally called the Minority Maternal Health ECHO Program, it covered a range of topics and attracted 50 to 60 participants every month, including clinicians, doulas, case managers, midwives, social workers, professionals from nonprofits, and researchers doing work in health disparities.
 Although most participants are from Indiana, about one-quarter come from more than two dozen other states.

 During the second year of operation, the program changed its name to the Black Maternal Health ECHO in acknowledgement of the growing crisis among Black women.